Because we spend so much time with our lawnmowers this time of year I thought I’d share some good lawn mowing tips.

 - Keep kids and pets away from the areas being mowed.

 - Don’t put your hands or feet anywhere near the blade while the mower is running.

-	- Remove sticks, stones and other debris from the yard before mowing.
+- Remove sticks, stones and other debris that is in the yard before mowing.

 - Know how the mower works.
 Read the material that comes with the machine.

 - Keep your mower in good working order.
-Change the oil and other necessary fluids.
-Check the spark plugs.
+Change the oil, etc.

 - Gas lawnmowers are not only noise polluters; they are huge polluters of the air as well.
 If you’re looking to buy a new mower, consider one of the new ‘green’ mowers that run on a battery or electricity.